Built-in Delegates in C# β Easy Explanation with Examples

 β They save time!
 No need to declare custom delegates.

 β They make code cleaner!
-Just use Action
+Just use Action, Func, or Predicate.

 β They work well with LINQ and collections!